How to Structure Your Shiny App Like a Pro

 You now have a complete overview of how to properly structure a Shiny app:

-• The three core files at the root (global.R, ui.R, server.R)
+• The three core files at the root (global.R, ui.R, server.R), along with a minimalist DESCRIPTION

 • Modular code (no more 39,000-line monsters)